tcunnington/582_fraud/README.md

 There are two main challenges for us in building a classifier for this data:
 1. Many classification algorithms don't predict the minority class well when trained on such data.
 2. Some common classifier performance metrics do not align with our preference for predicting the minority class when working with data such as this.

-For detailed discussion of performance metrics, algorithmic considerations, and sampling methods see the sections below Results.

 The python library [imbalanced-learn](http://contrib.scikit-learn.org/imbalanced-learn/stable/index.html) was extremely useful in this project.
 It provided the sampling methods and an implementation of the geometric mean.
 If you want to see the details of the results, please see the "Imbalanced Data" notebook.
 If you want to see the initial model selection process where I chose the 3 classifiers to test, please look in "Testing Classifiers".